wacncontent/CustomizeTool/removeCommentOutput2/articles/mobile-services/partner-xamarin-mobile-services-android-get-started.md

 This tutorial shows you how to add a cloud-based backend service to a Xamarin.Android app using Azure Mobile Services.
 In this tutorial, you will create both a new mobile service and a simple *To do list* app that stores app data in the new mobile service.

-If you prefer to watch a video, the clip below follows the same steps on this tutorial.

-Video: "Getting Started with Xamarin and Azure Mobile Services" with Craig Dunn, developer evangelist for Xamarin  (duration: 10:05 min)

-> [AZURE.VIDEO getting-started-with-xamarin-and-mobile-services]

 A screenshot from the completed app is below:

 ![][0]

 Completing this tutorial requires [Xamarin.Android], which installs Xamarin Studio and a Visual Studio plug-in (on Windows) as well as the latest Android platform.
 Android 4.2 SDK or a later version is required.

 The downloaded quickstart project contains the Azure Mobile services component for Xamarin.Android.
 While this project targets Android 4.2 or a later version, the Mobile Services SDK requires only Android 2.2 or a later version.

 > [AZURE.IMPORTANT] To complete this tutorial, you need an Azure account.
 If you don't have an account, you can sign up for an Azure trial and get up to 10 free mobile services that you can keep using even after your trial ends.
-For details, see [Azure Trial](/pricing/1rmb-trial/?WT.mc_id=A9C9624B5).
+For details, see [Azure Trial](/pricing/1rmb-trial).

 ## <a name="create-new-service"> </a>Create a new mobile service